 Each KKR Group Partnership has an identical number of partner interests and, when held together, one Class A partner interest in each of the KKR Group Partnerships together represents one KKR Group Partnership Unit.
 Upon completion of the U.S. Listing and In-Kind Distribution, we will hold KKR Group Partnership Units and our principals will hold KKR Group Partnership Units.
-Following this offering, we will hold KKR Group Partnership Units and our principals will hold KKR Group Partnership Units.
 KKR Group Partnership Units that are held by KKR Holdings are exchangeable for our common units on a one-for-one basis, subject to customary conversion rate adjustments for splits, unit distributions and reclassifications and compliance with applicable lock-up, vesting and transfer restrictions.